singulatron/superplatform/README.md

 **Note/Troubleshooting**: currently the focus is on server setups.
 If the app doesn't want to work on your machine, just make sure Docker is running on your system, as the Docker/VM installation is not entirely reliable on every machine yet.

-## Why

-We bought quite a few beefy GPUs for our servers but realized we need good software to be able to experiment quickly.
-Singulatron aims to be both a desktop app for local usage and also to work as a distributed daemon to drive servers, with a web app frontend client that is the same as the local app.

-## Highlights

-- [Private](./docs/privacy.md): your chats never leave your computer.
-Works even without an internet connection
-- User management with role based access control: control who can do what in your self hosted installation
-- Real-time and fast: utilize your hardware and your time to their full extent
-- The prompt queue system lets you input many prompts at once - even across threads - they will be processed sensibly.
-You can leave threads and return - streaming won't be interrupted
-- A download manager makes sure your models are well kept
-- Run as a binary (exe, deb etc) locally, or on your servers

 ## Stack

 It is an Electron application, with Angular on the frontend and Go on the backend.
 It becomes a simple web app without electron when hosted over the network.